rfetick/Kalman/README.md

 * The library `BLA::Matrix` seems to throw errors for matrices of size `<1,1>`.
 So the Kalman library will only work for `Nstate>1` and `Nobs>1`.
 For one-dimensional Kalman filters, please refer to other Arduino libraries.

 * Size of matrices has to be small due to the limited SRAM memory of Arduino.
+This is the main limitation.

 ## License